cseanburns/journal-issues/manuscript.md

 whether it is an average over
 a two or five year period,
-it helps to hold at a constant the rate of articles published per year.
+it helps to hold at a constant the rate of citable items (articles) published per year.
-If the rate of articles that are published each year varies considerably, then it becomes meaningless to use the JIF to compare average citation rates across years, even for a single journal.
+If the rate of articles that are published each year varies considerably, then it becomes meaningless to use the JIF to compare average citation rates across years.

 Seeking higher JIF scores becomes a motivation to keep the number of published articles relatively fixed at the same number each year.
-The only reason to keep static the number of articles each year, especially with digital only journals, or perhaps even why journals keep producing hard copy, is because the JIF is determined by the ratio of citations to total documents printed within a time range.
+The only reason to keep relatively static the number of articles each year, especially with digital only journals, is because the JIF is determined by the ratio of citations to total citable items within a time range.
-If journals increase their publication output, then their JIF scores will drop until the citations can catch up with the new publication rates.
+If journals increase their publication output by eliminating journal issues and not controlling acceptance rates based on print constraints, then their JIF scores will drop.
+This may be why why journals keep producing hard copy even if it is no longer necessary, or continue to bundle articles into issues [@3RZPSVH3#swoger].
-This has a major impact on the production of knowledge.
+Controlling scarcity has had major impact on the production of knowledge.
 It determines what can be printed, and it determines how many journals exist.
 Journals are created because of supply and demand.